soodimilanlouei/DataAnalysisWithPython/Final_Exam.md

 ## Analysis 1 : The number of wins/losses/draws of champions
 ### Problem statement
 I would like to start with exploring the performance of champions in each season.
 Considering that any win, draw, or loss provides three, one, and zero points for a team, one can find the points each team collected in each season using this raw dataset.
 The team with the highest points wins the cup, and if there is a tie, the team with a better goal difference will be announced as the winner.
 Next, I would check which champion has had a better perfomance in terms of the number of wins or the points collected.
-At the end, I will look into the individual performance of each team by defining a function called `get_team_stat`.
 ### Result:
 `data/seasons_champions.csv` shows the champion of each season, the number of wins, losses, and draws and the points they collected.